qcoro/qcoro/README.md

 This is a rather experimental library that helps me to understand coroutines in C++.

-It requires compiler with support for the couroutines TS.
+It requires a compiler with support for the couroutines TS.

 ## Documentation